WaylonWalker/waylonwalker.com/pages/til/fugitive-commit-verbose.md

 ---

-fugitive comes with a pretty sick way to commit files and see the diff at the same time with verbose commit.
+Fugitive comes with a pretty sick way to commit files and see the diff at the same time with verbose commit.
 Opening the fugitive menu with `:G` brings up your git status, you can stage files with `s`, unstage them with `u`, toggle them with `-`, and toggle their diff with `>`.
 Once you have staged your files